LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 }
 ```

-And now let’s use it from a template:
+And now let’s use it from another template:

 ```html
 @import tags._